thunkable/docs-thunkable-com/components/voice-+-audio.md

 ---

 Smartphones are small and hard for many users to type on.
-Fortunately, every smartphone has a microphone and a speaker for users as an alternative and increasingly popular
+Fortunately, every smartphone has a microphone and voice is becoming an increasingly popular medium to communicate with our devices.